liplum/Meditree/README.md

-At the first time you start the server, it will throw an error and require you to configure it, then a file called `medimesh.json` will be created in the root.
+At the first time you start the server, it will throw an error and require you to configure it, then a file called `meditree.json` will be created in the root.

 ### Frontend Website

-Install the dependencies of `homstreaming` subprojects.
+Install the dependencies of `meditree` subprojects.
 Create a `.env.local` file in the root, and config it based on `.env` file.
 Then run `npm run dev` to start the website.